Our

 A Diverse and Prestigious Roster of Artists

-A Manifesto II featured an exceptional lineup of artists from China, the United Kingdom, the United States, and beyond, with works by creators affiliated with renowned institutions such as the Royal College of Art, Central Academy of Fine Arts, China Academy of Art, Goldsmiths University of London, Harvard University, MIT Media Lab, Columbia University, and the Russian State Academy of Arts.
+A Manifesto II presented an outstanding roster of artists from China, the United Kingdom, the United States, and other regions, showcasing works by creators connected with prestigious institutions including the Royal College of Art, the Central Academy of Fine Arts, the China Academy of Art, Goldsmiths, University of London, Harvard University, the MIT Media Lab, Columbia University, and the Russian State Academy of Arts.

 Among the participating artists were Augustina Droze, Xinyu Chen, Xiaoying Dong, Weiyun Duan, Shiwei Guo, Feifan Hu, Li He, Yunming He, Qiliang Huang, Wei Jiang, Weizheng Li, Jiaxin Li, Ying Lu, Jozie Lin, Qingling Li, Yijing Miao, Yanna Ruan, Yuzhen Sun, Chang Shen, Rui Tao, Xinyi Tang, Renxiang Wang, Ying Xiao, Yuyan Xie, Yiqi Zhao, Tianchen Zhang, Yufei Zhang, Zheming Zhang, Shuang Zhao, Zixuan Zhuang.